jpacilo/jpacilo/README.md

 I'm a data scientist and a software engineer working in the intersection of climate, energy, sustainability + AI

-Outside work, I play 🎾, shoot 📸, and drink ☕️
+Outside work, I play 🎾, shoot 📸, and drink ☕️.
+I'm best reached via email for anything interesting.

 <!--
 **jpacil0/jpacil0** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.